Crises / The Convex Lens

 Crises / The Convex Lens examines these notions, portraying four visual datasets of crises, while drawing aural and diagonal parities in sound and theme.
 Though these crises differ in time and immediacy, the now distorts them, condenses their ends, enlarges their middles, until they coalesce to a humming noise playing out in the backdrop of our collective now.

-This film was made as part of a call to participate in the Feeler Gauge Festival, a short film festival centered on the distance measuring tool.
+This film was made as part of an invitation to participate in the Feeler Gauge Festival, a short film festival centered on the distance measuring tool.
 The festival was curated by Jennie Park and Fabian Vasquez Euresti.